dnlbowers/blackjack/README.md

 #### ***Player Controls***
 The player control section comprises of three controls: -
   * Hit Me Button - Draws a random card from the deck and adds it to the player's hand.
-  * Stand Button - End the player's turn and initiates the computer's turn.
+  * Stand Button - End the player's turn and initiate the computer's turn.
   * Game rules anchor tag - Takes the user directly to the game rules.

 ![Player Controls Section](docs/screenshots/player-controls.JPG)